astral-sh/ruff/docs/tutorial.md

     return sum(num for num in numbers if num % 2 == 0)
 ```

-Running Ruff again, we'll see that it no longer flags the `Iterable` import:
+Running `ruff check` again, we'll see that it no longer flags the `Iterable` import:

 ```shell
 ❯ ruff check .